Skip to main menu Skip to main content

 • go to bed early.
 First graders need 9-12 hours of sleep each night to promote optimal health.
 A well rested child will have greater success at school.

 Recess: All first graders go outside for recess in the morning, at lunch, and in the afternoon.
 Please dress them appropriately for the weather.
-On cold or wet weather days we will have recess in the classroom.
+On very cold or wet weather days we will have recess in the classroom.

 Lunch: Students may bring lunch from home or buy a school lunch using a lunch number.
 Practice sheets will be sent home for students to memorize their lunch number and practice entering it on a number key.
 Payment for school lunch may be made directly to the office, paid online, or given to me first thing in the morning.

 School Hours: Students remain on the outside playground until the first bell rings at 8:35 a.m.
 At that time the students will line up by the gate next to the playground.
 A first grade teacher will walk the students inside to their classrooms.
 We will start classwork right away after the last bell rings at 8:40 a.m.
 After 8:40 a.m. your child will be considered tardy and will have to check in with the office.
-During the first week and a half of school all students will be dismissed early at 1:30 p.m.
-Starting August 26, we will dismiss at the regular time of 3:20 p.m.

 Please feel free to contact me if you have any questions or concerns.
 I look forward to working with you and your child this year!